Arrest of Trevor Reed

-Trevor R. Reed (born 1991) is a United States Marine Corps veteran who was arrested in Russia in 2019 for violence against a Russian police officer.
+Trevor R. Reed (born 1991) is a United States Marine Corps veteran who was arrested in Russia in 2019, charged with ostensible violence against a Russian policeman.
 He was later sentenced to nine years in prison.
 His arrest has been criticized as motivated by political purposes.
 Following his arrest, his family engaged in a public advocacy campaign in order to secure his release.

 In April 2022, Reed was released as a part of a 1-for-1 prisoner exchange, for Konstantin Yaroshenko, a Russian pilot convicted in the US for drug smuggling.
 The successful advocacy campaign of Reed's family, which pressured the U.S. government to secure his release from Russia, inspired the Bring Our Families Home Campaign.

 Incident and arrest

+Reed in his USMC dress blue uniform.

 Following a party in August 2019, Reed became extremely drunk to the point that some friends and his girlfriend, Alina Tsybulnik, decided to leave so Reed could recover.
 After calling the police because they assumed a drunk tank would be safe, two officers took Reed and told Tsybulnik he could be retrieved shortly.
-Upon her arrival, however, she found Reed's face to be bruised and FSB officers there to have interviewed him.
+Upon her arrival, however, she found Reed's face to be bruised and FSB agents there to have interviewed him.
 Reed was charged under part 2 of article 318 of Russia's Criminal Code, which refers to violence committed against Russian officers.
 According to Russian authorities, while being driven to a police station, Reed grabbed the police officer driving, causing the car to swerve about uncontrollably.